 It is a system directly contradictory to the operating thesis of new tech companies like Amazon and Facebook which built their businesses on curating for the user.

-In order to bring change and avoid the pitfalls of all of those that had come before and ended up just becoming another part of the problem Benjamin says he realized that it was necessary to bring in capital from outside of the traditional system, and avoid owing those players and being a part of that broken system.
+In order to bring change and avoid the pitfalls of all of those that had come before and ended up just becoming another part of the problem Ben says he realized that it was necessary to bring in capital from outside of the traditional system, and avoid owing those players and being a part of that broken system.

 It is a concept that seems to have worked out well.
 Miller’s startup Fundrise already has around a million customers, and has raised $1.5B in equity, directly from their customers.

-Storytelling is everything which is something that Benjamin was able to master.
+Storytelling is everything which is something that Ben was able to master.
 Being able to capture the essence of what you are doing in 15 to 20 slides is the key.
 For a winning deck, take a look at the pitch deck template created by Silicon Valley legend, Peter Thiel (see it here) where the most critical slides are highlighted.

 Remember to unlock the pitch deck template that is being used by founders around the world to raise millions below.